 Yes – The stay on possession proceedings ended on September 20th.
 Proceedings involving excessive rent arrears and anti-social behaviour are being prioritised (See advice below on Bailiff Evictions)

-In England, notice under Sections 21 and S8 of the Housing Act has been extended to 6 months until March 31st 2021.
-A number of exceptions apply, including reducing the notice period to 4 weeks under Section 8 where a tenant is more than 6 months in arrears.
+In England, notice under Sections 21 and S8 of the Housing Act will be reduced from 6 to 4 months on June 1st 2021.
 Please ask your local branch for further information.

 Notice periods in Wales remain at 6 months.